Mattie432/Roll-a-ball/tutorials/Section5.md

     1. We could just disable gravity.
 This would stop them being pulled down, but they would still be affected by other forces (like a cube hitting them and knocking them over).
     2. Instead we will toggle `Is Kinematic` which will not react to forces!
   8. Good, lets press play again and see can see that is it all working again!
 And its performant !

+  You can download the project at this stage [here](https://github.com/Mattie432/Roll-a-ball/releases/tag/v0.5)